Tek-Pheed/R-Type/docs/src/client/events.md

 This class is used for manage all event catch by the ``sf::Event``.

-This class is built by GameManager pointer in parameter.
+This class is built by GameManager reference in parameter.

 ## Event list